Okanjo/okanjo-docs/docs/User Orders.md

 # Routes

-## GET /orders
+## GET /users/{id}/orders

 Collection.
-By default, it returns all orders, most recent first, placed by the current user.
+By default, it returns all orders, most recent first, belonging to the given user.
 This collection accepts search filters and pagination options. **Requires user level authentication.**

 ### Query Parameters

 *Filtering*
 `id`
 :   `int csv` Return only orders with the given ID or ID’s.
-`buyer_id`
-:   `int` Return only orders placed by the specific user ID.
 `status`
 :   `int csv` Return only orders in the given status(es). [`OrderStatus`](Constants.html#OrderStatus) `!status`